ZhengyaoJiang/PGPortfolio/user_guide.md

 ## Training and Tuning the hyper-parameters
 1. First, change the content in the `nntrader/nntrader/net_config.json` file.
 2. make sure current directory is under `nntrader` and type `python main.py --mode=generate --repeat=1`
-    * this will make 10 subfolders under the `train_package`
+    * this will make 1 subfolders under the `train_package`
     * in each subfloder, there is a copy of the `net_config.json`
-    * `--repeat=` could follow any positive integers
+    * `--repeat=n`, n could follow any positive integers.
+The random seed of each the subfolder ranges from 0 to n-1.
 3. type `python main.py --mode=train --processes=1`
-    * this will start training one by one of the 10 floders created just now
+    * this will start training one by one of the n floders created just now
     * do not start more than 1 processes if you want to download data online
 4. after that, check the summary of the training in `nntrader/train_package/train_summary`
 5. tune the hyper-parameters based on the summary, and goto 1 again.